Learning in repeated auctions: Reversing the asymmetry: Strategic buyer vs. myopic seller

-\subsubsection{Nash equilibrium:}
+\subsection{Nash equilibrium}

-In the previous section, only one bidder was strategic and the other bidders did not directly react to this strategy.
+In the previous section, only one bidder was strategic, and the other bidders did not directly react to this strategy.
 It could be a reasonable assumption in practice since the number of bidders able to implement sophisticated bidding strategies appears to be limited, but we still investigate the case where all bidders are strategic.
-For simplicity, we shall assume that they are symmetric, with the same value distribution $F_X$.
+For simplicity, we shall assume that they are symmetric, with the same value distribution $F$.
 We consider a large class of admissible bidders strategies: the large set of all thresholded bidding strategies introduced in Definition \ref{definition_thresholded_strategies}.
-If bidders only use strategies from this set, then there exists a unique Nash equilibrium, and their utility is the same as in a second price auction without reserve price. \begin{theorem2}[\cite{tang2016manipulate,nedelec2018thresholding}] Assume that bidders are symmetric, with a valuations distribution supported on $[0,1]$, with a continuous positive density at $0$ and $1$, and such that the virtual value equals 0 exactly once and is positive beyond.
+If bidders only use strategies from this set, then there exists a unique Nash equilibrium, and their utility is the same as in a second price auction without reserve price.

+\begin{theorem2}[\cite{tang2016manipulate,nedelec2018thresholding}] Assume that bidders are symmetric, with a valuations distribution supported on $[0,1]$, with a continuous positive density at $0$ and $1$, and such that the virtual value equals 0 exactly once and is positive beyond.
 Then there exists a unique symmetric Nash equilibrium in the class of thresholded bidding strategies that can be computed by solving

 to determine the common reserve price $r^*$.
 Moreover, at this Nash equilibrium, the revenue of the seller and the utilities of the buyers are the same as in a second price auction without reserve prices. \end{theorem2} With appropriate shading functions, the bidders can recover the utility they would get when the seller was not optimizing her mechanism to maximize her revenue.
 The fact that at symmetric equilibrium bidders recover the same utility as in a second price auction with no reserves arguably makes it an even more natural class of bidding strategies to consider from the bidder standpoint.